trevor-fawcett/terraform-state-support/readme.md

 ## Note

 If you stumble across this repo and want to store Terraform State in this manner, all you'll need to do is adjust the region (to your preferred region) and S3 bucket name (must be gloablly unique).

+If using this repo as is, to set up S3 and DynamoDB, you'll need to comment out or remove `backend.tf` for the initial `terraform apply`, before reinstating and applying once more to move state to S3 and utilise DynamoDB for locking.